For a comprehensive review of the Europe market, click below:

 2001

 Manchester’s visitation numbers regularly swell, with a huge influx of visitors who come to watch the city’s two Premier League football teams (Manchester United and Manchester City) or to attend major events such as political-party conferences.
 Additionally, the city attracts leisure visitors keen to sample its thriving music, retail and cultural scenes.
-Following government guidelines with regards to the COVID-19 pandemic, all events at Manchester’s AO Arena were either cancelled or postponed from March 2020 onwards, resuming from September 2021 (and then impacted again by the COVID-19 Omicron variant at the end of the year).
-As per the latest available statistics (2019), Manchester hosted more than 10.4 million overnight stays and hosted 35 ICCA-ranked events.
+As per the latest available statistics (2022), Manchester attracts 119 million visitors a year, with 11 million of those being overnight stays.

-Within the last decade, the city’s hotel performance has been on the rise and occupancy was stable pre-pandemic at around 80% and rates increased slightly in euro terms at a CAGR of 1.0% for 2009-19.
-Manchester’s RevPAR shows a steep decline in 2020 of around 70% owing to the negative impact of the COVID-19 pandemic.
-However, the market started to recover strongly from June 2021 both in terms of occupancy and average rates, benefitting from relatively robust leisure and corporate domestic demand.
+Within the last decade, the city’s hotel performance has been on the rise and occupancy was stable pre-pandemic at around 80% and rates increased slightly in euro terms at a CAGR of 1.0% for 2009‑19.
+Following the pandemic, the market started to recover strongly from June 2021, both in terms of occupancy and average rate, benefitting from relatively robust leisure and corporate domestic demand.
+In 2022, the Manchester market continued to recover as demand eased back to figures slightly below historical levels.
+In 2023, the Manchester hotel market’s occupancy increased by close to 10% compared to the previous year, and average rate grew by 6%, which resulted in an uplift of 3% in compared to 2019.

 The widespread impact of the coronavirus (COVID-19) has had an unprecedented impact on hotels and hotel values worldwide.